 All of the attached materials will be translated into Spanish for the Spanish language focus group.

 All interviews will be video and audio-recorded to facilitate a summary of the results.
 Participants will be asked to sign consent forms and give permission to be recorded.
 All participants will be informed that their response is voluntary and that the information they provide is confidential.
-Respondents will a receive $75 stipend after the group concludes.
+Respondents will receive a $75 stipend after the group concludes.

 The contact person for questions regarding data collection and study design is: